polyaxon/polyaxon/site/docs/core/context/references.md

 ## Values

-Each parameter with `ref` can request the following information those references:
+Each parameter with `ref` can request the following information that reference:

  * `globals`: All general context information from the reference as a dictionary.
  * `globals.*`: Specific general context value from the reference.